 Protection Afforded: A letter of credit serves as a financial resource for the completion of improvements by the City of Charlotte in the event of Developer/Builder default.

-Term: Letters of Credit are generally effective for a minimum term of from two years, with the expiry date clearly indicated on the document.
+Term: Letters of Credit are generally effective for a maximum term of from two years, with the expiry date clearly indicated on the document.
 The City of Charlotte requires all new and renewal letter(s) of credit for developer, sidewalk, right-of-way, and BMP bonds to contain the "Evergreen Clause."
 The "Evergreen Clause" specifically states the expiration of a letter of credit will not take place without a sixty-day notice by the issuer (the bank) to the City of Charlotte.
-If prior notice of expiration is not given by the issuer (the bank), the letter of credit is automatically extended for one year.
-If you have any questions regarding this or any other bond issue, please do not hesitate to contact Bond Administration at (704) 336-4257.
+If prior notice of expiration is not given by the issuer (the bank), the letter of credit is automatically extended for another year.

 Description: A Surety Bond is an agreement under which one party, the Surety (the surety company), guarantees to another party, the owner or Obligee (the City of Charlotte), that a third party, the Principal (the developer or builder), will perform a contract (the subdivision plat application) in accordance with the terms and conditions of the contract agreement.